Expulsion of Greeks from Istanbul: Background

-A long-term policy of ethnic cleansing and Turkification of the economy was implemented from 1908 by the local Ottoman authorities.
+A long-term policy of ethno-religious cleansing and Turkification of the economy was implemented from 1908 by the local Ottoman authorities.
 Such tendencies continued after the Greek–Turkish population exchange of 1923 against the remaining Greek communities, exemplified in the "wealth" tax of 1942 and the pogrom of 1955.
+(Note: Although Greek Orthodox Christians were the primary targets of the 1955 mob violence, Armenians and Jews were also amongst the indirect non-Muslim targets and also suffered from the violence although arguably not to the same degree.)

 Following the 1955 pogrom, the Turkish government used the local Greek minority in Istanbul as a tool of pressure for the Cyprus issue.
 As part of this context, Turkey decided again to use the Greeks of Istanbul in the early 1960s, while the government of İsmet İnönü and the local press launched a campaign for the justification of the premeditated expulsion of Istanbul Greeks.

 From 1963 Turkey found itself in diplomatic isolation while NATO and CENTO, organizations in which it was a member, refused to support the Turkish claims for Cyprus.
 On 16 March 1964, Turkey unilaterally denounced the Greek–Turkish Convention of Establishment, Commerce and Navigation of 1930, marking the beginning of a massive Greek exodus.
 Though Turkish authorities initially claimed that the expulsions were directed towards specific individuals who displayed activities "dangerous to the internal and external security of Turkey", the Turkish government spokesperson, Mümtaz Soysal, later admitted that:

 Unless the Greek government changed its attitude in regard to the question of Cyprus, all the Greek nationals in Istanbul might be expelled en masse.